newjersey/paid-leave-claim-status/README.md

 2. Run `npm run build` to compile files
 3. Run `npm test` to ensure tests still pass
 4. Open relevant test file in `cypress/fixtures` in browser to ensure change looks okay (edit or add new test file if your scenario is not covered)
+5. After code review, push changes to `dev` branch.
+This will automatically deploy test files on Github pages under the URL https://newjersey.github.io/paid-leave-claim-status/...
+These test links can be used to share the view under specific claim scenarios with your team.
+6. After the test links have been reviewed, deploy the changes to the dev site.
+See instructions below for deployment.
+Reach out to your OOI team or the Department of Labor to get the Claim Status dev URL.

 ## Deployment

+1. In `paid-leave-claim-status` repository, create a PR to squash & merge changes from `dev` into `prod`.
+Note that this change does not directly affect deployment, it is just to keep the change history log up to date.
-1. Clone the `beta` repository in the same local folder that the `paid-leave-claim-status` folder is in
+2. Clone the `beta` repository in the same local directory where the local files for the `paid-leave-claim-status` repo live.
-2. Run `npm run build` to build latest files into bundle
+3. Use Node 20 and `npm run build` to build latest files into bundle.
-3. Run `npm run prep-deploy-dev` (or `prep-deploy-prod` based on intended stage), which should copy the files into the correct `beta` directory
+4. Run `npm run prep-deploy-dev` (or `prep-deploy-prod` based on intended stage), which should copy the files into the correct `beta` directory
-4. Push files to `main` branch of `beta` repo, and they will be automatically deployed to `beta.nj.gov` to be referenced by the Claim Status application
+5. Push files to `main` branch of `beta` repo, and they will be automatically deployed to `beta.nj.gov` to be referenced by the Claim Status application